bgotink/kdl/documentation/src/api/dessert.md

 }
 ```

-and here's that same deserializer but as a `class`:
+and here's that same deserializer as a `class`:

 ```ts
 import type {DeserializeContext} from "@bgotink/kdl/dessert";